gregnewman/20seven-emacs/README.rst

 ==================================
-20seven Carbon Emacs Configuration
+My Emacs Configuration
 ==================================

-This is  my emacs configuration.
+This is my emacs configs which I'm currently running under version 23.0.92.

 **Usage**